What Is the Medical Information Bureau (MIB)?

 How the MIB Works

 The MIB functions in a way that’s similar to a credit bureau.
-While a credit bureau tracks your credit history using lender-provided information like your credit cards and loans, the MIB tracks your medical history in order to help insurance companies decide how insurable you are.
+While a credit bureau tracks your credit history using lender-provided information like your credit cards and loans, the MIB tracks your medical history to help insurance companies decide how insurable you are.
 Types of insurance that require MIB reports include:

 • Life insurance